mah-luke/nlp-ie-label-legends/README.md

 The baseline is implemented in the [_notebooks/xgBoost.ipynb_](./notebooks/xgBoost.ipynb) file.

 ### DistilBERT baseline
 To keep in line with the aforementioned paper, we decided to include distilBert as one of the transformer-based DL models.
 The choice for distilBert was also due to the decision to implement the DeBERTa-v3-base version of BERT.
 This is because DistilBERT is a lightweight version of the BERT family of pre-trained models, and so it can help us infere whether the higher complexity is really required for our objectives.
-The model was trained for three epochs, with a learning rate of 2*10e-5 and an initial batch size of 8 (later increased to 100 when running with CUDA).
+The model was trained for three epochs (later increased to 50 when running with CUDA), with a learning rate of 2*10e-5 and an initial batch size of 8 (later increased to 100 when running with CUDA).
 As usual with BERT models, the tokenizer used is the DistilBERT-specific tokenizer.
 The best model was chosen at the end of each epoch, and the final choice was based on the evaluation loss.
 The obtained result for the F-score is 63%, which makes the model pretty middle-of-the-pack between all the baselines implemented.
 It is important to note though, that the recall is much lower than the precision, meaning that this model leads to a higher number of false negatives, which in our case would mean more sexist comments go unnoticed.

-The baseline is implemented in the _notebooks/distilbert.ipynb_ file.
+The baseline is implemented in the  [_notebooks/distilbert.ipynb_](./notebooks/distilbert.ipynb) file.

 ### DeBERTa-v3-base

 We also wanted to implement some transformer-based deep learning models since they were also used in the paper we were basing our project on.
 As a baseline we are using also the DeBERTa-v3-base.
 In the current state of the project we are predicting with no additional parameters trying to accurately indicate if a text is sexist or not.
 Here we are not using the preprocessed tokens rather applying the standard tokenizer for this model the DebertaV2Tokenizer.
 The training is performed over three epochs with a learning rate of 2*10on the -5 with batch sizes of 8 and weight decay regularization to prevent overfitting.
 Evaluation is done at the end of each epoch and the best model is loaded based on the evaluation loss.
-The baseline is implemented in the *notebooks/debert.ipynb\* file.
+The baseline is implemented in the [_notebooks/debert.ipynb_](./notebooks/debert.ipynb) file.

 ### Saving the results